AliAerospace/Spacecraft-Complete-Aerodynamic-Simulation-Program-for-Low-Earth-Orbit-by-Ali/README.md

 Designed for research, education, and demonstration purposes.
 If you have are at a company and wish to use the model then do message me for advice before continuing.

-## Some Screenshots of the program running NASAs Aura satellite (which I made in fusion - 14000 panels)
+Below are some screenshots of the program running NASAs Aura satellite (which I made in fusion - 14000 panels).

 ## Black area is shadowed from incoming molecules thanks to my ray-tracing algorithm